elastic/integrations/packages/azure/docs/platformlogs.md

 _string_
 The storage account key, this key will be used to authorize access to data in your storage account.

+`storage_account_container` :
+_string_
+The storage account container where the integration stores the checkpoint data for the consumer group.
+It is an advanced option to use with extreme care.
+You MUST use a dedicated storage account container for each Azure log type (activity, sign-in, audit logs, and others).
+DO NOT REUSE the same container name for more than one Azure log type.
+See [Container Names](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-and-referencing-containers--blobs--and-metadata#container-names) for details on naming rules from Microsoft.
+The integration generates a default container name if not specified.

 `resource_manager_endpoint` :
 _string_
 Optional, by default we are using the azure public environment, to override, users can provide a specific resource manager endpoint in order to use a different azure environment.